BP p.l.c.

 8 Aug 2025

-Their ask — BP requests continued free carbon allowances for refineries until major trading partners implement comparable carbon pricing.
+Message — BP requests continued free carbon allowances for refineries until major trading partners implement comparable carbon pricing.
 They want any CBAM for refined products to cover the full value chain including all products, feedstocks, intermediates and biofuels, with export provisions to maintain global competitiveness.123

-How it helps them — This would shield BP's refineries from carbon costs their global competitors don't face.45
+Why — This would shield BP's refineries from carbon costs their global competitors don't face.45

-Who loses — Climate advocates lose stronger carbon pricing incentives to drive refinery decarbonization.6
+Impact — Climate advocates lose stronger carbon pricing incentives to drive refinery decarbonization.6

 8 Jul 2025